Troubleshooting AWS Cloud9

 Create a swap file in the environment.
 A swap file is a file in the environment that the operating system can use as virtual memory.

-To confirm whether the environment is currently using swap memory, run the
+To confirm that the environment is currently using swap memory, run the

 top